alexeichhorn/typegpt/README.md

         verbs: list[str]
 ```

-If you are using OpenAI as your LLM provider, you can execute the prompt as easy as this:
+If you are using OpenAI as your LLM provider, simply add a "Condom" to your client class name (e.g. `OpenAICondom`, `AsyncOpenAICondom`, or `AzureOpenAICondom`) to make it safe.
+You can still use it as you would have used it before, but can now also call the `generate_output` function for chat completions like this to generate the output object:
 ```python
 from gpt_condom.openai import OpenAICondom